-The suggested values for the maximum infiltration rate, $K{0inf}$ , in Table 4 of the HPM white paper are off by at least an order of magnitude.
+The suggested values for the maximum infiltration rate, K{0inf} , in Table 4 of the HPM white paper are off by at least an order of magnitude.
 The results of Chin and Patterson (2004) for Miami-Dade could be used as one reference for estimating this parameter.

-Several parameters given as "typical values" in Table 4 of the HPM white paper depend on local conditions within individual cells, and guidance should be provided for selecting these variables.
-Specifically, Lmax depends on the depth to the water table and soil type, and the variables CKOL, CKIF, and CKBF depend on local surface and subsurface conditions.
+Several parameters given as "typical values" in Table 4 of the HPM white paper depend on local conditions within individual cells; guidance should be provided for selecting these variables.
+Specifically, the variable Lmax depends on the depth to the water table and soil type and the variables CKOL, CKIF, and CKBF depend on local surface and subsurface conditions.
 Guidance in selecting these variables, preferably based on their functional relationship to other variables, should be presented in the documentation.

 The <prr> module quantifies the soil-water upflux from the water table into the root zone as a wedge of water placed into the root zone due to the placement of the water table at the beginning of each time step.
-However, there is no description on how the wedge is used, how the wedge is parameterized, and the methodology for estimating the wedge parameters.
+However, there is no description of how the wedge is used, how the wedge is parameterized, and what methodology should be used for estimating the wedge parameters.